angular/components/guides/theming.md

 ### What is a theme?

-Theming is the ability to systematically customize Angular Material Design components to better reflect your product's brand.
+Angular Material's theming system enables you to customize components to better reflect your product's brand.
 A theme consists of configurations for the individual `color` and `typography` systems in Angular Material.
-The library's approach to theming is based on the guidance from the [Material Design spec][1].
+The library's approach to theming reflects the guidance from the [Material Design spec][1].

-In Angular Material, a color configuration is created by composing multiple palettes.
+In Angular Material, you create a color configuration by composing multiple palettes.
 In particular, a color configuration consists of:

 * A primary palette: colors most widely used across all screens and components.